Keren Barner – Project Liaison, Digital Humanities at the Younes and Soraya Nazarian Library at the University of Haifa

 The aspiration to see God has been a persistent characteristic of Jewish esotericism throughout the ages.
 The way this vision has been imagined has, however, changed in keeping with different theological conceptions over time and place.
 The centrality of visualization in kabbalistic traditions beginning in the twelfth century has been of interest to scholars from Gershom Scholem to those of our own day, among them Haviva Pedaya, Elliot R. Wolfson, and Moshe Idel.
 One of the characteristics of the Kabbalah is the visualization of the divine as a structured, objectivized phenomenon.
 The Godhead is understood as a kind of machine with spatial as well as dynamic features.
 Just as the constellations of the heavens were given to graphical visualizations and mappings, the constellation of divinity (in Hebrew, ma’arechet ha-elohut) could be diagrammed, and was.

 Until now, for a variety of reasons that cannot be elaborated upon in the current context, scholars have been interested primarily in the mental-imaginal “inner visualizations” so central to the Kabbalah.
-Only in the last few years, principally due to the pioneering research carried out under the rubric of the “Ilanot [Trees] Project” directed by Dr. Chajes at the University of Haifa, have extensive and systematic efforts been made to study the graphical “diagrammatic visualizations” of the Kabbalah throughout its history.
+Only in the last few years, principally due to the pioneering research carried out under the rubric of the “Ilanot [Trees] Project” directed by Prof. Chajes at the University of Haifa, have extensive and systematic efforts been made to study the graphical “diagrammatic visualizations” of the Kabbalah throughout its history.
 These efforts include the collection, identification, and cataloging of all significant graphical kabbalistic artifacts — at this point well over six-hundred unique diagrams in manuscript codices and scrolls — and in many cases, their transcription and publication.
 [Please see the end of this document for a brief introduction to the genre of Ilanot.]

 Thanks to the generous funding of the Israel Science Foundation, the Ilanot Project team has prepared and published articles, critical editions, and an online database — all while conducting “basic” research in this understudied field.
 The Ilanot Project now aims to establish a sophisticated online digital platform that will make the richness and depth of the graphical Kabbalah accessible to scholars and interested laypeople: Maps of God.